Collection: Women's Sartorial Fabric Gloves

 What kind of wool are these gloves made of?

 From two mills.
 Vitale Barberis Canonico, founded in Biella in 1663, supplies Italian wool used for tailoring across Naples, Milan and Savile Row.
-Holland & Sherry, on Savile Row in London, sets the standard for British suiting fabrics.
+Holland & Sherry, on Savile Row in London, sets the standard for British suiting.
 Both are jacket-grade wools, not knitwear yarn.

-Yes for transitional and moderate cold (above 0°C).
-Wool insulates by trapping air between fibres; the bonded lining adds an extra layer.
-For deep winter (below -5°C), cashmere-lined leather offers more insulation per millimetre.
+Yes for transitional and moderate cold (above 0°C): fine wool and cashmere offer a good balance of warmth and lightness, suited to urban winter.
+For deep winter (below -5°C), cashmere-lined leather provides more insulation per millimetre.

-Brush off lint and dust after wear.
-Spot-clean only with a damp cloth on plain water; dry-clean if needed.
-Avoid washing or soaking, which can reshape the bonded lining.
-Store flat in a cool dry place.
+Treat them as tailored cashmere or wool pieces: not machine-washable.
+Brush off lint after wear, spot-clean only with a damp cloth on plain water, and use professional dry-cleaning if needed.
+Soaking or hand-washing can reshape the bonded lining.

 What size should I order?